 The benefits of meditation are profound and far-reaching

-For those of us that don’t know how to meditate, we remain wilfully ignorant of the benefits, and consistently ignore this practice with dire consequences.
-Meditation originates in India and predates 3,500 BCE, the practice itself has been adapted, changed and these days it transcends spiritual beliefs.
+Those of us who don’t know how to meditate remain willfully ignorant of the benefits and consistently ignore this practice with dire consequences.
+Meditation originates in India and predates 3,500 BCE; the practice itself has been adapted and changed, and these days it transcends spiritual beliefs.

 “Meditation — because some questions can’t be answered by Google.” — Wandering Yogi

-In 2011, Dr. Sara Lazar and her team at Harvard University found that mindfulness meditation could actually change the structure of the brain, improving concentration and attention, increasing learning and memory, and creating more grey matter volume and forming new connections throughout their brain.
+In 2011, Dr. Sara Lazar and her team at Harvard University found that mindfulness meditation could actually change the structure of the brain, improving concentration and attention, increasing learning and memory, creating more grey matter volume and forming new connections throughout the brain.